Buy or Sell The Trade Desk Inc. (TTD) Stock Now | Don't Try to Be a Top Gun

 Insider Trading

-VOBEJDA SUSAN, the Chief Marketing Officer of The Trade Desk Inc., sale 1,234 shares at $510.74 during a trade that took place back on May 12, which means that VOBEJDA SUSAN is holding 23,416 shares at $630,253 based on the most recent closing price.
+GRAYSON BLAKE JEFFREY, the Chief Financial Officer of The Trade Desk Inc., sale 804 shares at $507.20 during a trade that took place back on May 18, which means that GRAYSON BLAKE JEFFREY is holding 21,386 shares at $407,789 based on the most recent closing price.

 Stock Fundamentals for TTD